Ketamine addiction, and ketamine bladder and induced cystitis

 You may need support with psychological and social care.
 This support can make quitting easier and more successful.
 Please speak to a health professional for advice.

 Avoid stimulating drinks, such as coffee, alcohol, and high energy drinks.
-These drinks can dehydrate you, and your withdrawal symptoms may became worse.
+These drinks can dehydrate you, and your withdrawal symptoms may become worse.

 Buddy-up with a friend or relative who can watch over you.

 Avoid over-stimulated environments.
-Make sure that when you are resting, your room is well-aired, comfortable, and a cosy temperature.
+Make sure that when you are resting, your room is well-aired and at a comfortable temperature for you.

 When should I ask for medical help?